-The Environment Act is the key legislative instrument proposed to secure improvements to nature and deliver Government pledges to protect and restore the natural environment after leaving the EU.
+The Environment Act is the key legislative instrument designed to secure improvements to nature and deliver Government pledges to protect and restore the natural environment after leaving the EU.
 It establishes a new domestic legal framework for environmental governance, creating an independent Office for Environment Protection and including provisions on specific environmental policy areas including waste and resources efficiency, air quality, water quality and nature and biodiversity.

-Part 6 of the Act 'Nature and Biodiversity', and Part 7 of the Act 'Conservation Covenants', sets out the package of interrelated measures designed to support nature’s recovery and deliver gains for biodiversity in line with the objectives of the 25 Year Environment Plan.
+Part 6 of the Act 'Nature and Biodiversity', and Part 7 of the Act 'Conservation Covenants', sets out a package of interrelated measures designed to support nature’s recovery and deliver gains for biodiversity in line with the objectives of the 25 Year Environment Plan.
 Key to this is the introduction of a mandatory requirement for BNG as a condition of planning permission, establishing for the first time a standardised approach for the delivery of net gains for biodiversity through the planning system.
-Developments will be required to demonstrate a 10% increase in biodiversity on or near the development site.
+Relevant developments will be required to demonstrate a 10% increase in biodiversity on or near the development site.